LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Experiments

 \subsection{Reasoning Performance of Extremely Compressed LLMs}

-The capability of LittleBit to achieve sub-1-bit compression while preserving significant model performance prompts an evaluation of their reasoning abilities, especially for large-scale models under extreme compression.
-We investigated the Phi-4 14B model, comparing its performance when compressed by LittleBit versus STBLLM across 7 zero-shot reasoning tasks.
-When compressed with LittleBit to 0.55 BPW, Phi-4 achieved an average accuracy of around 52.3\%.
-While this performance is slightly lower than STBLLM at a similar compression level (0.55 BPW, 4:8 sparsity, achieving 54.2\%), LittleBit demonstrates stronger graceful degradation.
-At a more aggressive 0.3 BPW, LittleBit-compressed Phi-4 maintained an average accuracy of 48.7\%, significantly outperforming STBLLM at 0.3 BPW (2:8 sparsity), which scored 40.3\%.
-Even at an extreme 0.1 BPW, Phi-4 compressed with LittleBit retained a notable average accuracy of 43.6\%.
-These results highlight LittleBit's ability to maintain more robust reasoning capabilities compared to STBLLM as compression becomes increasingly extreme, particularly in the sub-0.5 BPW regime for the Phi-4 model.
+The capability of \name to achieve sub-1-bit compression while maintaining robust model fidelity prompts an evaluation of its reasoning abilities, particularly for large-scale models under extreme compression.
+We investigated the Phi-4 14B model and extended our analysis to the QwQ-32B model, comparing their performance against STBLLM across 7 zero-shot reasoning tasks.

+When compressed with \name to $0.55$ BPW, Phi-4 achieved an average accuracy of approximately $52.3\%$.
+Although this performance is marginally lower than STBLLM at a similar compression level ($54.2\%$ at $0.55$ BPW), \name demonstrates substantially more graceful degradation.
+At the more aggressive $0.3$ BPW setting, the \name-compressed Phi-4 maintained an average accuracy of $48.7\%$, which markedly outperforms STBLLM at $0.3$ BPW ($40.3\%$).
+Even at an extreme $0.1$ BPW, Phi-4 retained a notable accuracy of $43.6\%$.
+We observed a consistent trend with the QwQ-32B model, as illustrated in \Cref{fig:zeroshot_results}.
+While STBLLM exhibited severe performance collapse in the sub-0.5 BPW regime, \name maintained a stable trajectory down to 0.1 BPW.
+These results highlight the ability of \name to preserve robust reasoning capabilities across varying model scales as compression becomes increasingly extreme.